pradeep24/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.
+Credit goes to Udacity.
+I learnt a lot during this journey.
+Thanks